carboncopies/BrainGenix-API/Docs/NESAPI.md

 **Route**: `Geometry/Shape/Cylinder/Create`
 **Request**:
 *Required Params*:
-- (int) `SimulationID` ID of the simulation where this sphere is being created.
+- (int) `SimulationID` ID of the simulation where this cylinder is being created.
 - (float) `Point1Radius_nm` The radius of the first point in nanometers.
 - (float) `Point1PosX_nm` Position of the first point center's X coord of the sphere in nanometers.
 - (float) `Point1PosY_nm` Position of the first point center's Y coord of the sphere in nanometers.